Kallang Airport

-Kallang Airport (also known as the Kallang Aerodrome, Kallang Airfield and RAF Kallang) was the first purpose-built civil international airport in Singapore, opened officially on 12 June 1937 and ceased operations in 1955, when it was relocated to Paya Lebar.
-Situated on the eastern shore of the Kallang Basin, the Kallang Airport spanned the modern planning areas of Kallang and Geylang at its greatest extent.
-The conserved complex, including the airport's terminal building, is located wholly within Kallang.

-Boasting an anchorage area for seaplanes along the airport's perimeter on the Kallang Basin, the Kallang Airport was hailed as "the finest airport in the British Empire" at that time.
-Famous aviator Amelia Earhart once described it as "an aviation miracle of the East".
+Kallang Airport (also known as the Kallang Aerodrome, Kallang Airfield and RAF Kallang) was Singapore's first purpose-built civil international airport.
+Officially opened on 12 June 1937 and closed on 21 August 1955, it was located along the eastern edge of the Kallang Basin and spanned the modern planning areas of Kallang and Geylang.
+Constructed on 300 acres of reclaimed mangrove swampland, the airport featured facilities for seaplanes and was once regarded as "the finest airport in the British Empire", with Amelia Earhart calling it "an aviation miracle of the East".
+Though its official opening was in 1937, the first aircraft landed in 1935.